Pharmac: Health and academic circles

 Pharmac has been hailed for its success in controlling New Zealand's expenditure on pharmaceuticals.
 A British Medical Journal article in 2010 credited Pharmac as the key reason for New Zealand's low pharmaceutical prices.

 Trans-Pacific Partnership Agreement

 Pharmac was a regular point of contention in debates around potential free-trade agreements which could affect its ability to operate, particularly the Trans-Pacific Partnership Agreement (TPPA).

 New Zealand's Pharmaceutical market and Pharmac were noted to feature heavily in leaked diplomatic cables in 2010.

 Opponents of the TPPA claimed US corporations are hoping to weaken Pharmac's ability to get inexpensive, generic medicines by forcing New Zealand to pay for brand name drugs.
 Doctors and organisations like Médecins Sans Frontières have also expressed concern.
-The New Zealand Government denies the claims; Trade Negotiations Minister Tim Groser saying opponents of the deal are "fools" who are "trying to "wreck this agreement".
+The New Zealand Government denies the claims; Trade Negotiations Minister Tim Groser accused opponents of the deal of being "fools" who were "trying to "wreck this agreement".